top of page

 It's no secret that Romance Fiction as a genre is dominated by us lovely ladies.
 But it was great to also see male and LGBTQIA+ writers and readers all come together under the same roof up North.

-Not to mention the beautiful and amazing readers and wider community.
+And of course, the beautiful and amazing readers' community was also there.
 I can honestly say that I've never met a group of people that is so friendly, welcoming and willing to share and support each other as the Romance Lovers.

 WILL I ATTEND AGAIN?